scottpetrovic/krita-documentation/general_concepts/projection/orthographic_oblique.rst

 We fix the top view now.
 Much better.

 For faces, the multiple slices are actually pretty important.
 So important even, that I have decided we should have these slices on separate layers.
-Thankfully, I chose to colour them, so all we need to do is go to :menuselection:`layers &rarr; split layer`
+Thankfully, I chose to colour them, so all we need to do is go to :menuselection:`layers --> split layer`
 .

 .. image:: /images/en/category_projection/projection_image_06.png